Find Trade Colleges

 Job Demand for Engine and Machine Assemblers

-In the United States, there were 38,000 jobs for Engine or Machine Assembler in 2016.
+In 2016, there was an estimated number of 38,000 jobs in the United States for Engine or Machine Assembler.
 There is little to no growth in job opportunities for Engine or Machine Assembler.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.

 undefined